conda-forge/conda-forge.github.io/docs/tutorials/first-recipe.md

 # Generating and building your first recipe

-In this tutorial, we will generate your first recipe for a pure Python package, test it by building the package and use a linter to verify that it follows the conda-forge best practices.
+In this tutorial, we will generate your first recipe for a pure Python package, use a linter to verify that it follows the conda-forge best practices and prepare it for initial submission.

-The tutorial assumes that you have a working conda installation, and that you are running Linux or macOS.
-In case of Linux, you also need to have a working Docker installation.
+The tutorial assumes that you have a working conda installation, and are familiar with using conda via a terminal.

 ## Prepare the development environment